medcomdk/FFBFSHTestScripts/input/pagecontent/index.md

 3. Live Test
 MedCom will invite you to an online test meeting where you must pass the test suite live.

-4. Review of material
-MedCom will review the bundle’s that has been sent in the test.
+4. MedCom will review the bundle’s that has been sent in the test.

 5. The test is passed, or we will inform you about the issues